ternaus/TernausNet/README.md

 # Introduction

-TernausNet is a modification of the celebrated UNet architecture that is widely used for binary ImageSegmentation.
+TernausNet is a modification of the celebrated UNet architecture that is widely used for binary Image Segmentation.
 For more details, please refer to our [arXiv paper](https://arxiv.org/abs/1801.05746).

 ![UNet11](https://habrastorage.org/webt/go/pg/ne/gopgne-omuckmpywkh8oz-wocsa.png)